-For prepaid carriers, should you go with Mint Mobile or Boost Mobile?
+Mint Mobile vs. Boost Mobile: Which prepaid carrier is best for you?

 Cons

+When deciding between Mint Mobile and Boost Mobile, start by asking yourself one question: What do I actually need from a phone service?

-Mint mobile is going to be cheaper overall, but Boost has a lot of features going for it and favors the data-heavy user.
-If you use a ton of data and need even more data for your Wi-Fi devices, then there is no question, Boost is the better plan for you.
-If you use more of an average amount of data and your main goal is to save money, then Mint Mobile makes a lot of sense with its bundles saving you money over time.
+Both Mint and Boost are MVNO carriers that use T-Mobile's network to give great service at a lower cost.
+Though Mint Mobile will be cheaper overall, Boost Mobile has many features going for it and favors the data-heavy user.
+Boost Mobile can also give you better value if you sign up for more than one line, especially considering Mint Mobile doesn't have any multi-line discounts.
+But if you use an average amount of data and your main goal is to find an affordable plan, Mint Mobile makes a lot of sense with its bundles that save you money over time.

+When you sign up for phone service with one of the big three carriers, you'll likely end up paying for a list of features you don't need or having way more data than you'll ever use.
+A prepaid carrier like Mint Mobile or Boost Mobile can help you save some money by providing you with only what you need.
+Boost Mobile focuses on giving customers a lot of choices so they can choose what suits them best, while Mint Mobile has distilled its data offerings into four distinct plans that must be purchased upfront as three, six, or 12-month increments.

 |Mint Mobile